6 min read

 Reach vs. Frequency: Data-driven advertising makes it possible to engage your audience with precision and personalized marketing strategies.
 The marketing industry has turned marketing into an application of data science by drilling down into how many times you should engage with your target market to improve brand awareness and drive purchases.

-But the deeper you dive into the numbers, the more important it is to know which elements to prioritize, and there are two marketing metrics that often seem to butt heads: reach vs. frequency.
+But the deeper you dive into the numbers, the more important it is to know which elements to prioritize, as these two marketing metrics often seem to butt heads creating a reach vs. frequency relationship.

 Reach vs. Frequency

-Reach is the number of viewers within a set period of time that are potentially exposed to your marketing effort or ad campaign.
+Reach is the number of viewers within a set period that is potentially exposed to your marketing effort or ad campaign.
 For example, a radio ad may have a reach of 80,000 listeners that regularly tune into the program.
 However, that reach does not guarantee that 80,000 people heard the ad — or were even actively listening to it if they did hear it.
-Effective reach is the smaller number of targeted consumers that likely did receive the message.

 What Is Frequency?